 Location and Registration | What to Expect | Big Fun Run Series | Other Information

-The third edition of the Big Jungle Run event happened on Saturday, May 25th, 2024.
+The fourth edition of the Big Jungle Run event happens on Saturday, May 31st, 2025.
 In the past it used to take place in March.
-Now, in March, instead, there is the Big 80’s Run which takes place at Central Park.
-It too is a fun event and part of the same series.

-The Big Jungle Run normally includes three different distances to choose from.
-There is a 1 km Kids’ Run as well as both 5 km and 10 km distances for everyone.
+The Big Jungle Run includes three different distances to choose from.
+There’s a 1 km Kids’ Run as well as both 5 km and 10 km distances open for everyone.

-This event is meant to be a fun one for people of all ages.
+The organizers designed this event to be a fun one for people of all ages.
 The routes themselves are flat and go through pleasant, wooded areas.
 Everyone who participates receives a medal.
-There are also prizes for various categories (most of which don’t have to do with speed!).
+There are also prizes for various categories (most of which don’t have to do with speed).

-A couple of years ago the most impressive costume, in our opinion, was a person dressed up as a T-Rex dinosaur.
-It was a hot day, though, so part way through the participant had to take some of the costume off.
+When we went a couple of years ago, we thought the most impressive costume was someone dressed up as a T-Rex.
+It was a hot day, though, so partway through, the participant removed part of the costume.
 He looked pretty cool, though, waddling along with his family on the trail!

 Location and Registration

 The Big Jungle Run happens in Burnaby Lake Park.
 The runs begin and end not far from the Burnaby Lake Rugby Club at 3760 Sperling Avenue.
 The run used to start at the edge of the big field on the other side of the Rugby Club’s building from Bill Copeland Sports Centre.
-As of 2024, however, it happened a little bit further south.
+Now, however, the start and finish line is a little further south.

 The routes are all set up so that participants run a certain distance away from the starting line, and then when they reach the halfway point they turn around and run back on the path they came.

-Each participant last year received a race kit that could have been picked up the day before the event at Burnaby Kintec at 3787 Canada Way.
-Those who registered more than two weeks in advance also had the option to have their kit mailed to them ahead of time for an extra $8.
+Each participant receives a race kit and can pick it up the day before the event at Burnaby Kintec, located at 3787 Canada Way.
+Those who register more than two weeks in advance also have the option to have their kit mailed to them ahead of time for an extra $9.

-For those who choose neither of the above options, the kits had to be picked up on the day of the run itself in 2024.
+For those who choose neither of the above options, the kits have to be picked up between noon and 1:30 pm on the day of the run itself.

 What to Expect at the Big Jungle Run

-The first run of the day in 2024 was the Kids’ Run which started at 1:00 pm (with check-ins at noon).
-This lasted for around 40 minutes while both of the longer runs started at 2:00 pm.
-The entire event finished at 4:00 pm so participants had two hours to complete the longer distances (which should have been enough time even if you walked the whole way).
+The first run of the day is the Kids’ Run which starts at 1:00 pm (with check-ins for all races beginning at noon).
+The Kids’ Run lasts for around 40 minutes before both of the longer runs start at 2:00 pm.
+The entire event finishes at 4:00 pm so participants have two hours to complete the longer distances (which should be enough time even if you walk the whole way).

-The same as with all Big Fun Run Series events, before each event there is usually a group warm-up where everyone stretches and gets limbered up for the run.
-There is also a DJ playing music which helps pump people up and adds to the atmosphere each year.
+The same as all other Big Fun Run Series events, before each race there’s a group warm-up where everyone stretches and gets limbered up for the run.
+There’s also a DJ playing music which helps pump people up and adds to the atmosphere.

 All participants receive a finisher’s medal at the end.
-There are also prizes for categories like Best Costume, Best Photo and Best Custom Name, or at least that was the case in previous years.
+There are also prizes for categories like Best Costume, Best Photo and Best Custom Name.

 Big Fun Run Series

 The Big Jungle Run is one of a collection of similar running events.
-They are the Big Fun Run Series, and the Jungle Run is the first of a few runs planned for the year.
-There’s also the Big Easter Run on the Saturday of the Easter Long Weekend at Jericho Beach.
-In Richmond, there’s the Big Superhero Run in August and the Big Pirate Run in September.
+They are the Big Fun Run Series, and the Jungle Run is one of many runs planned for the year.
+The Big Easter Run is on the Saturday of the Easter Long Weekend at Vancouver’s Jericho Beach.
+In Richmond, there’s the Big Pirate Run in September.
 In October there’s the Big Halloween Run in Vancouver.
-Finishing off the year there is also the Big Elf Run in December in Stanley Park.
+Finishing off the year there’s also the Big Elf Run in December in Stanley Park.
+In addition to the above, in the past there has also been the Big 80’s Run in March and Big Superhero Run in August although not in 2025.

 These events are meant to be fun and family-friendly for everyone in Metro Vancouver.
-There are variations between them in terms of theme, but they all have the same three distances to choose from.
-Each event has a 1 km Kids’ Run, a 5 km run and a 10 km run.
-With the Big Elf Run, though, there is usually a 15 km option too.
+There are variations between them in terms of theme, but they all have a 1 km Kids’ Run and then at least a 5 km run and often a 10 km run as well.
+With the Big Elf Run there’s a 15 km option too, and the Big Pirate Run has both a 15 km and half marathon.

 Other Information